songlab-cal/MultiCluster/software/README.txt

 ###############################################################################
 Software accompaniment to:

-Three-way clustering of multi-tissue multi-individual gene expression data using constrained tensor decomposition
+Three-way clustering of multi-tissue multi-individual gene expression data using semi-nonnegative tensor decomposition

+Annals of Applied Statistics, in press.

 Miaoyan Wang, Jonathan Fischer, and Yun S. Song University of California, Berkeley